rulyone/pybind11_ink-stroke-modeler/README.md

 make
 ```

-If everything goes good, you should see a 100% of built targets without errors, and also a new file named `smooth_lines.cpython-311-darwin.so` or similar (ending with .so)
+If everything goes _smooth_, you should see a 100% of built targets without errors, and also a new file named `smooth_lines.cpython-311-darwin.so` or similar (ending with .so)

 ## Usage